practicalli/spacemacs/docs/evaluating-clojure/undefine.md

 :ok
 ```

-> #### WARNING::All Code must be loadable
+!!!
+WARNING "All Code must be loadable"
-> If there are errors in one or more namespaces that prevent them from successfully loading, then reresh will error, showing which namespaces had issues to resolve.
+    If there are errors in one or more namespaces that prevent them from successfully loading, then reresh will error, showing which namespaces had issues to resolve.

 ### Use refresh in a rich comment block